sebgra/ai-assistant-electron/README.md

 ### Use on debian

-1. Move this `out/chatgpt-electron-linux-x64` folder anywhere you like it
+1. Move the executable folder `out/chatgpt-electron-linux-x64` anywhere you like it

 2. Copy `run_debian/open_chatgpt.sh` anywhere you like it